Diocese of Mondovì: Cathedral and Chapter

 In 1577, Duke Emmanuel Philibert, faced with the need to fortify the city of Mondovì, announced that he needed the hilltop on which the Cathedral church of S. Donato had existed for many centuries.
 His plans also required the demolition of the churches of San Domenico (which belonged to the Dominican friars) and Sant'Antonio (which belonged to the Jesuits.
 After consultations with the Papal Nuncio in Turin, Gerolamo de'Federici, and all the parties concerned in Mondovì (the Bishop, Vincenzo Lauro, the Cathedral Chapter, and all of the religious orders), the plan was submitted to Pope Gregory XIII to transfer the seat of the bishop from S. Donato to the Franciscan church of San Francesco, and to move the Franciscans to Sant'Andrea.
 The Dominicans would be assigned the parish church of Carassone which had the title of San Giovanni di Lupazano.
 The Jesuits would be moved to the palazzo of Francesco da Ponte.
 On 15 March 1577 the Pope gave his consent, and the church of San Francesco became the Cathedral of Mondovì, under the title of S. Donato.
 The Franciscans were authorized to build a new church of San Francesco.
 Bishop Lauro succeeded Bishop Gerolamo de'Federici as Papal Nuncio in Turin, and was made a cardinal by Gregory XIII in 1583.

 In 1835, the Chapter was made up of six dignities and fourteen Canons.
 The dignities were: Archdeacon, Archpriest, Provost, Cantor, Penitentiary and Theologus.
 The Canon Penitentiarius and the Canon Theologus were added by Bishop Vincenzo Lauro in 1580 and 1584.

 The cathedral contains paintings by Giulio Romano, Cambiaso, and others.
 The residence of the bishop is one of the most impressive episcopal palaces in Italy.
-In the church of la Missione there are frescoes by the Jesuit Pozzi.
+In the church of la Missione there are frescoes by the Jesuit Andrea Pozzo.

 Outside the city is the sanctuary of the Madonna del Pilone, dating from the fourteenth century, but finished later (1730–49).
 The palace of the counts of San Quintino contained the first printing-office in Piedmont, and was the seat of a university (1560–1719) founded by Duke Emmanuel Philibert, the first institution of its kind in Piedmont.